• Skip to primary navigation

 Prevent your screen from going dark

-Lemon white chocolate truffles are decadently rich and creamy plus so easy to make!
-This recipe includes culinary lavender but you can omit it if you want to.
+White chocolate truffles with sweetened condensed milk are decadently rich and creamy plus so easy to make!
+This recipe includes culinary lavender and lemon but you can omit it if you want to.
 Keep refrigerated.
+Be sure to check out the other flavor possibilities listed in the blog post.

 Course Candy